The Problem With Most Triathlon Season Plans

 - 2 min read

-Every January, triathletes sit down and do the same thing:they open a calendar, circle race dates, and start filling in workouts.
+Every January, triathletes sit down and do the same thing: they open a calendar, circle race dates, and start filling in workouts.
+That’s not planning — that’s hope with intervals.

-Train less junk miles
+Train fewer junk miles

 Improve faster